 Guinea Pigs: A Smart Choice

-Guinea pigs can help autistic childrenOpens in a new tab. in multiple ways, which is why they can be a great pet for autistic children.
-ResearchOpens in a new tab. shows that the presence of guinea pigs can positively affect the quality and instances of social interaction in children.
+Guinea pigs can help autistic children in multiple ways, which is why they can be a great pet for autistic children.
+Research shows that the presence of guinea pigs can positively affect the quality and instances of social interaction in children.

 One of the biggest reasons why guinea pigs may be one of the best pets for an autistic child lies in their docile disposition.
 They are cute, cuddly, and can easily become a stable part of a family with an autistic child.

 These facts are backed by research.
-According to a studyOpens in a new tab., “when asked whether they preferred reading, toys, or the guinea pigs, 81.8% of children with ASD indicated that they preferred the guinea pigs, followed by toys (12.1%), or both (6.1%).”
+According to a study, “when asked whether they preferred reading, toys, or the guinea pigs, 81.8% of children with ASD indicated that they preferred the guinea pigs, followed by toys (12.1%), or both (6.1%).”
 The same study concluded that children with autism smile and laugh more when they are around guinea pigs as compared to when they are surrounded by toys.

 It is important to understand that while guinea pigs may be gentler than cats and dogs, they are also more sensitive.
 They are cavies that live on the ground.
 Even a fall from a relatively short height can injure them fatally.
 Therefore, before you bring guinea pigs into your house, make sure that the child can handle them carefully.